flaf/miscellaneous/puppet/modules/network/README.md

 value of the `entries` parameter will be
 `{ '127.0.1.1' => [ $::fqdn, $::hostname ] }`
-and the default value of the `from_tag` will be `''` (the empty string) which means that the host exports no hosts entry and retrieves no exported hosts entry.
+and the default value of the `from_tag` will be `''` (the empty string) which means that the host retrieves no exported hosts entry.

+In fact, there are 2 possible kinds of configuration:

+* If the host exports no hosts entry (ie there is no address which begins with `@@`), then the host retrieves hosts entries from the `entries` parameter **and**, **if** the value of the `from_tag` parameter is a non-empty string, the hosts entries exported with the tag equal to the value of the `from_tag` parameter.

+* If the host exports some hosts entries (ie there are addresses which begin with `@@`), then the `from_tag` parameter **must** be a non-empty string and the host retrieves the hosts entries from the `entries` parameter (with its own exported entries included) and the hosts entries exported with the tag equal to the value of the `from_tag` parameter.